docker/docs/content/language/dotnet/develop.md

 ## Summary

 In this section, you took a look at setting up your Compose file to add a local database and persist data.
-You also learned how to use Compose file watch to automatically rebuild and run your container when you update your code.
+You also learned how to use Compose Watch to automatically rebuild and run your container when you update your code.
 And finally, you learned how to create a development container that contains the SDK tools and dependencies needed for development.

 Related information:
  - [Compose file reference](/compose/compose-file/)